taulantisaku/Movies-project/README.md

 axiosInstance represents the base URL "http://localhost:4000/api".

-In similar way we make other api calls like add, update or delete movie using the routes created in server (nodejs):
+In similar way we make other api calls like add, update or delete movie using the routes created in server (express):
 ![Routes](https://user-images.githubusercontent.com/44265863/140740192-4347a164-011e-4588-82b5-443079cf69bd.jpg)